ramonsaraiva/timy/README.md

 ```

 ### Tracking **specific points** along your code
-The `with` statement can be used to measure the time of all code inside the block
+The `with` statement can also be used to measure code time
-Named tracking points can be added with the `track` function
+> Named tracking points can be added with the `track` function

 ```python
 import timy